 - An optional planning search with details of local planning applications, the location of nearby phone masts and general information about the area, such as council tax bands and local amenities.

 - An optional chancel check search to find out if property is at risk from a potential Chancel repair liability (repairs to local church).

 Once positive replies to the above questions have been obtained we will then be in a position to exchange, provided you are able to send me the monies to fund the deposit payable on exchange.

-The time of buying a house is probably the time to re-consider your Will and Inheritance Tax issues generally, please advise if we can be of assistance.
-We have a dedicated team who will be able to advise you on these matters and this could save you problems later on.
+The time of buying a house is probably the time to re-consider your Will and Inheritance Tax issues generally.
+We have a dedicated team who can advise you on these matters and this could save you problems later on.